robolague/kubectl-ball/README.md

 # kubectl-ball  🎱

+I made this initially at Tinder, in BASH.
+Since I no longer have access to that codebase, I have remade it for the public and improved on it with the help of AI, in Go.

 A `kubectl` plugin to operate on **multiple Kubernetes clusters** simultaneously — with fzf-based selection, smart grepping, output formatting, namespace syncing, and kubeconfig merging.

 ---